oarcscience/ith.oarc.science/cla/luc/index.md

 ---
 title: "The Works of Lucian of Samosata"
-categories: ' <A HREF="../index">Classics</A>&nbsp;'
-pathh1: "lucian.jpg"
-alttext1: "portrait of Lucian of Samosata"
 titleh1: "Lucian of Samosata"
 ---
 Lucian of Samosata was a writer known for his satire.
 He was born in